muskan-dhawan/DSA-Practice/README.md

 Explanation

 The value 4 is located at index 1 in the array [1, 4, 5, 7, 9, 12].
 Therefore, the answer is 1.
+### HACKERRANK 129: CAMELCASE
+CamelCase

+Alice wrote a sequence of words using CamelCase formatting.
+In CamelCase:

+The string is formed by concatenating one or more English words.
+The first word consists entirely of lowercase letters.
+Every subsequent word starts with an uppercase letter, followed by lowercase letters.

+Given a CamelCase string s, determine the number of words it contains.

+Function Description

+Complete the function:

+int camelcase(string s)
+Parameter
+string s: the CamelCase string.
+Returns
+int: the number of words in s.
+Input Format

+A single line containing the string s.

+Constraints
+1 ≤ |s| ≤ 10^5
+s contains only English alphabet letters. s is guaranteed to be a valid CamelCase string.
+Example

+Input

+oneTwoThree

+Output

+3

+Explanation

+The string contains the words:

+one
+Two
+Three

+Hence, the answer is 3.

+Sample Input
+saveChangesInTheEditor
+Sample Output
+5
+Explanation

+The string contains five words:

+save
+Changes
+In
+The
+Editor